MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/Setting-up-Office-Add-Ins-Outlook-Inbox.md

 2. Business Central

-    - Set up Microsoft Entra ID (Microsoft Entra ID) authentication or NavUserPassword.
+    - Set up Microsoft Entra ID authentication or NavUserPassword.

       For more information, see [Authenticating Business Central Users with Microsoft Entra ID](authenticating-users-with-azure-active-directory.md).
     - Configure [!INCLUDE[webserver](../developer/includes/webserver.md)] to use SSL (https).